 In the discussion, students may suggest deleting unwanted rows or creating new tables.
 Challenge students by asking what they would do if they wanted to look at several different subsets in the same data?
 Is it reasonable to create a new table for each subset?

 Prompt: What if I only wanted to look at a subset of my data?
 How could I do this?
-For example: I only want to investigate dogs with low shedding.
+For example: I only want to investigate dogs with long lifespans.

 The best way to look at a subset of data is to use a filter.
 In Unit 5, we filtered data programmatically using traversals in order to gain insight into knowledge from that data.